-Fix WD My Passport Hard Drive Not Detected, But LED is Blinking
+How To Fix WD My Passport Hard Drive Not Detected?

-Summary: You may encounter the ‘WD My Passport hard drive not detected, but the LED is blinking’ error due to various reasons.
+Summary: You may encounter the ‘WD My Passport hard drive not detected’ error due to various reasons.
 In this post, we will discuss some effective workarounds that can help you troubleshoot this issue.
 If the hard drive is physically damaged, you need to contact a professional data recovery provider to recover the data.

 Western Digital My Passport is one of the more popular choices when it comes to external hard drives.
 Not as expensive as LaCie but with almost the same ruggedness it has been a best seller for several years.